CyberFlameGO/svnpython/Doc/library/logging.rst

    set using :meth:`setTarget` before this handler does anything useful.

-   .. method:: close()
+.. method:: MemoryHandler.close()

    Calls :meth:`flush`, sets the target to :const:`None` and clears the buffer.

-   .. method:: flush()
+.. method:: MemoryHandler.flush()

    For a :class:`MemoryHandler`, flushing means just sending the buffered records to the target, if there is one.
 Override if you want different behavior.

-   .. method:: setTarget(target)
+.. method:: MemoryHandler.setTarget(target)

    Sets the target handler for this handler.

-   .. method:: shouldFlush(record)
+.. method:: MemoryHandler.shouldFlush(record)

    Checks for buffer full or a record at the *flushLevel* or higher.

-.. _http-handler:

 HTTPHandler
 ^^^^^^^^^^^